Tabatabai and Afrassiabi: Seep at Chisenhale Gallery

 Sloping Corridors and Ramp is a model of the Tehran Museum showing only the passages leading to the basement where the collection of Western art is stored.
 This model strips the museum of its exhibitive properties, and while the museum is now restored to its place in history as an Iranian collection, Tabatabai and Afrassiabi refocus the attention on the Western art by emphasising its absence.

 The interplay between history and contemporaneity and Britain and Iran is an intriguing basis for an exhibition, but there is no discernible narrative between the artworks – they stand alone – and so the two concepts fail to meet fluidly.

-Nasrin Tabatabai and Babak Afrassiabi: Seep is at Chisenhale Gallery until 12th May 2013, for further information visit here.
+Nasrin Tabatabai and Babak Afrassiabi: Seep is at Chisenhale Gallery until 12th May 2013.
+For further information visit the gallery’s website here.

 The exhibition is produced in partnership with Delfina Foundation and co-commissioned with the Museum of Contemporary Art of Barcelona (MACBA)